-"I guarantee you" there are 25 guys in this locker room who have guns." -Eric Winston, Houston Texans club and was the "luckiest man in the world" that he was not more seriously injured and that a bystander was not injured when the gun discharged.
+"I guarantee you there are 25 guys in this locker room who have guns."

+-Eric Winston, Houston Texans

 Given those restrictions, anyone who emulated Burress by carrying a gun into a nightclub in Texas would be subject to prosecution.
 Such restrictions indicate the degree to which players, like the general public, should rely on common sense in dealing with security issues.